 Why are bed bugs back?

 Some bed bugs have developed a resistance to modern chemical treatments.
-Furthermore, very few newer chemicals are expected to enter the market in the future due to the high standards of safety set by the U.S. Environmental Protection Agency (EPA) to protect human health and the environment.
+Furthermore, very few newer chemicals are expected to enter the market due to the high standards of safety set by the U.S. Environmental Protection Agency (EPA) to protect human health and the environment.

 How do bed bugs bite?